MiningMyBusiness/surgical-information-assistant/README.md

 - Improved learning experience for students and access to medical information
 - Synthesis of information across multiple verified documents (and Wikipedia)

 This project aims to bridge the gap between vast amount of medical documentation and its immediate accessibility, making it an invaluable resource as a reference.
-You can try the Streamlit app for free [here](https://open-surgical-information-assistant.streamlit.app/)

 NOTE: This project is not associated with or endorsed by the Open Manual of Surgery in Resource-Limited Settings.
 It uses it as a reference and is meant to build upon it within the scope of the Creative Commons licensing structure.